 I failed last year.
 A lot.
 I failed more times than I can count.
-No matter how often I fail, the fear of failure is always sharp and cutting—it never feels good.
+No matter how often I fail, failure is always sharp and cutting—it never feels good.

-Two months after making my resolution, my thought process around buying stuff had changed significantly.
-At first, when I wanted to purchase an item I would think, Hey, look, that thing looks cool.
+Two months after making my resolution, my thought process regarding buying stuff had changed significantly.
+At first, when I wanted to purchase an item, I would think, Hey, look—that thing looks cool.
 I think I’ll buy it.

-But eventually, I was forced to face the fact that I couldn’t buy those things.
-And by the end of the fourth month, something beautiful had happened: I no longer wanted to buy new things.
-My entire thought process around impulse consumption had changed.
+But, eventually, I was forced to face the fact I couldn’t buy those things.
+And, by the end of the fourth month, something beautiful had happened: I no longer wanted to buy new things.
+My entire thought process regarding impulse consumption had changed.

 I had accidentally reprogrammed myself.

-The point of my resolution was to prove I didn’t need to buy stuff for a year.
+My resolution was to prove I didn’t need to buy stuff for a year.
 But I learned I could actually change myself in the process.
 After four months, I no longer wanted to buy material items on impulse.
-The endless desire to consume was gone.
-It was—and still is—a phenomenal feeling.
+The persistent desire to consume was gone.
+It was—and is—a phenomenal feeling.

 And then, six months into the experiment, something unfortunate happened: I spilled tea all over my computer.
 It wouldn’t power on.
 It was ruined.
 Thankfully, my first thought was not, I guess I’ll go buy another computer.
 Instead, my first thought was, How can I live without this item?

 I went the next several weeks without a computer.
 I wrote essays longhand on yellow legal pads.
 I wrote fiction by hand, and it looked like the musings of a madman.
 I accessed the Internet at libraries, at friends’ houses—anywhere except my tea-soaked Macbook.

-After a few weeks, Ryan offered to give me a new laptop for my 30th birthday—an offer I turned down because I felt like it was cheating.
+After a few weeks, Ryan offered to give me a new laptop for my 30th birthday—an offer I turned down because I felt it was cheating.
 So I soldiered on, computerless for several more weeks.